-[8 hrs.]

-The study program below entails an average of 80 hours (Step 5. below) of study time.
-The breakdown of total hours is indicated in the left margin.

-- [2 1/2 hrs.]
-1. Study Chapters 2-4 in this volume.
-These chapters are essential to your efficient preparation program.
-Time estimate includes candidate's review of the examples of the solutions approach in Chapters 2 and 3. - [1/2 hr.]
-2. Begin FINANCIAL ACCOUNTING AND REPORTING by studying Chapter 5. - 3.
+[1/2 hr.]

+- 2. Begin by studying the introductory material at the beginning of Chapter 5. - 3.
 Study one module at a time.
 The modules are listed above in the self-evaluation section. - 4.
-For each module - [14 hrs.]
-A. Work 1/4 of the multiple-choice questions (e.g., if there are 40 multiple-choice questions in a module, you should work every 4th question).
+For each module

+A. First, review the listing of key terms at the end of the module.
+Then, work 1/4 of the multiple-choice questions (e.g., if there are 40 multiple-choice questions in a module, you should work every 4th question).
 Score yourself.